TanyaCST/csc-249-p2-simple-VPN-server/vpn_simulation.md

 # Overview of Application
+This Client, VPN, Server application include transferring inforamation in 2 directions:
+1. Client -> VPN -> Server
+2. Server -> VPN -> Client

+This application includes a VPN server (VPN.py), 2 pairs of client and server applications (client and echo server, conversion client and server).

+The client firstly connect to VPN, send their message and the IP address and port to VPN.
+VPN receives client message, server IP, and server port.
+Then, VPN connects to the server and send the client message to the server.
+Server process the message and generates a reply.
+The server send the reply back to the VPN.
+Then, after receiving the reply from server, VPN send the server response back to client.
+If there is no proper messages or data send between client, server, and VPN, the connections close.

+Here is a simple explanation of conversion client and server application:
 The conversion client and server application provides two conversion games:
 1. Converting from string variables to integers
 2. Converting from string variables to bytes